zeroc-ice/gulp-ice-builder/README.md

 ### jsbundle `Boolean`

-Create a JavaScript bundle for each `js:module`, the bundle contains the JavaScript generated code for all the Slice compilation units that belong to a given module, an extra bundled named `generated.js` is generated containing all the JavaScript generated code for Slice compilation units that doesn't belong to any `js:module`.
+Create a JavaScript bundle for each `js:module`, the bundle contains the JavaScript generated code for all the Slice compilation units that belong to a given `js:module`, an extra bundled named `generated.js` is generated containing all the JavaScript generated code for Slice compilation units that doesn't belong to any `js:module`.

+The `jsbundle` option is enabled by default when `args` contains `--typescript` value, it can be manually enabled and disabled by setting this property to `true` or `false` respectively.

-The bundle creation uses [Rollup][3] module bundler and it requires that your Slice definitions use the [es6 JavaScript module mapping][4].
+The bundle creation uses [Rollup][3] module bundler and it requires that your Slice definitions use the [es6 JavaScript module mapping][4] introduced with Ice 3.7.

 ```js
 iceBuilder({